Human-robot collaboration—co-worker made of steel

 In many cases, workers even give their new co-workers human names: The cobot at the Festo factory in Scharnhausen, Germany is named “Uschi,” which stands for “UltraSCHneller Industrieroboter” (ultra-fast industrial robot) in German.

 The current generation of cobots is supposed to be as easy for people to control as possible.
 Thanks to machine vision system and sensors, cobots can communication with the surrounding infrastructure simply and reliably.
 Like human trainees, cobots let workers show them how to perform new tasks.
 The trainer guides the cobot's hands through the desired process—and in doing so programs the necessary movement.

 Reorganize the division of labor: Intelligent, flexible and creative

 The cobots' innovative, flexible capabilities play a key role, particularly for small and medium-sized enterprises.
 They offer a attractive alternative in addition to full automation and pure manual labor.

-The use of cobots promotes a more intelligent division labor between man and machine.
+The use of cobots promotes a more intelligent division of labor between man and machine.
 For example, the cobot can take care of monotonous, dangerous or physically strenuous tasks while the worker focuses on complex assembly work and creative troubleshooting.
 Human-robot teams adapt to new processes quickly, allowing companies to produce more cost-effectively, even when it comes to extremely small batch sizes.

 An effective way to improve ergonomics and prolong performance

-Other important aspects for the future include improved ergonomics and ensuring the human employees ability to work longer.
+Other important aspects for the future include improved ergonomics and ensuring the human employees' ability to work longer.
 Workers who have to perform ergonomically unfavorable tasks such as assembling things overhead can be relieved by robot assistance.
 They stay healthy and are capable of working into old age.
 Many pioneer users see this as an important potential solution for demographic change.